Get More Instagram Story Replies: 9 Strategies

 Then reply to voters in DMs with: “Great choice!
 Here’s how [their answer] works…”

-Pro tip: Interactive stickers like polls are essential for Instagram Stories engagement in 2026, as the algorithm increasingly rewards interactive content (SocialPilot, January 2026).
+Pro tip: Interactive stickers like polls are essential for Instagram Stories engagement in 2026, as the algorithm increasingly rewards interactive content (SocialPilot, February 2026).

-2. Question Stickers - Direct Asks
+2. Question Stickers, Direct Asks

 Why it works: Open-ended questions get detailed replies.
 You learn exactly what your audience wants.